BOW + ARRO

 Passive ETFs: Stability and Cost Efficiency

 Passive ETF marketing revolves around stability, reliability, and cost-efficiency.
-The selling points emphasize lower fees, transparency, and the simplicity of tracking an index as well as the index design – unique methodology, long-term growth drivers and prospects for the industry.
+The selling points emphasize lower fees, transparency, and the simplicity of tracking an index as well as the index design – unique methodology, long-term growth drivers, and prospects for the industry.
 Messaging often centers on long-term investment, diversification benefits, and the historical performance of the underlying index.

 Passive ETFs cater to investors seeking a hands-off approach, appealing to those who prefer a set-and-forget investment strategy.
 The challenge here is differentiation; since these funds aim to replicate an index, marketing strategies need to emphasize why their particular passive fund is the optimal choice over competitors tracking the same index.